Polikarpov Po-2

-The Polikarpov Po-2 (also U-2, for its initial uchebnyy, 'training', role as a flight instruction aircraft) served as an all-weather multirole Soviet biplane, nicknamed Kukuruznik (Кукурузник, NATO reporting name "Mule").
-The reliable, uncomplicated design of the Po-2 design made it an ideal trainer aircraft, as well as doubling as a low-cost ground attack, aerial reconnaissance, psychological warfare and liaison aircraft during war, proving to be one of the most versatile light combat types to be built in the Soviet Union.
-As of 1978 it remained in production for a longer period of time than any other Soviet-era aircraft.
+The Polikarpov Po-2 (also U-2 before 1944, for its initial uchebnyy, 'training', role as a flight instruction aircraft) was an all-weather multirole Soviet biplane, nicknamed Kukuruznik (Кукурузник, NATO reporting name "Mule").
+The reliable, uncomplicated design of the Po-2 made it an ideal trainer aircraft, as well as doubling as a low-cost ground attack, aerial reconnaissance, psychological warfare and liaison aircraft during war, proving to be one of the most versatile light combat types to be built in the Soviet Union.
+As of 1978, it remained in production for a longer period of time than any other Soviet-era aircraft.
+It holds the distinction of the only biplane to take down a jet aircraft.

 Production figures for Polikarpov U-2 and Po-2 bombers and trainers combined are between 20,000 and 30,000 with production ending as early as 1952.
-Precise figures are hard to obtain since low-rate production by small repair shops and air clubs likely continued until 1959.
+Precise figures are hard to obtain since low-rate production by small repair shops and aero clubs is believed to have continued until 1959.